 • Students and faculty with a valid college ID from another South Carolina college or university that provides reciprocal checkout privileges through the “PASCAL Delivers” system

-• Converse alumnae (i.e., those with a Bachelor’s or master’s degree from the College)
+• Converse alumni (i.e., those with a Bachelor’s or master’s degree from the College)

 • Community borrowers (i.e., local residents who have paid a $25.00 fee for a two-year period)

 Computers, printers, and a copier in common areas of Mickel Library are provided for the use of Converse students, faculty, staff, administrators, officers, formal guests (e.g., visiting scholars), and, in rare cases, at the discretion of the library staff.
-With the exception of reciprocity for users from PASCAL-affiliated colleges or universities and access to the online catalog by Converse alumnae and those who have purchased a community borrower’s card, all other uses are prohibited.
+With the exception of reciprocity for users from PASCAL-affiliated colleges or universities and access to the online catalog by Converse alumni and those who have purchased a community borrower’s card, all other uses are prohibited.